hhjalmars/academic-kickstart/content/project/SmartFD/index.md

 ## Project team

-The project is a collaborative effort between 3 groups at KTH.
+The project is a collaborative effort between 3 groups at KTH, and industrial partners GE Healthcare and Cobra Biologics.

-: i) Dr. Veronique Chotteau
-(bioprocessing and mathematical modeling), teamed for the experimental work with ii) Assoc. at KTH Biotechnology/Glycoscience Division (expert in MS), iii) Prof.
-Elling Jacobsen/Prof. Håkan Hjalmarsson at KTH Automatic Control (experts in automatic control, modelling and model identification), and iv) the manufacturer GE Healthcare (GE-HC) and v) the end-user Cobra Biologics (Cobra).

 **[Division of Decision and Control Systems KTH](https://www.kth.se/dcs/division-of-decision-and-control-systems-1.788078)**